Ynn/selfstar/intro-ipojo.md

 + **a word processor** component depending on a SpellChecking service.
 + **a spellchecker component** providing this service.

 The service "Spellchecking" will be described by an interface Spellchecking.java and some meta-information ("english" as a language for instance).
 Package names here are not important.
-If you change the name of a package or of an ipmplementation classe, there will be no consequence on the component dependencies.
+If you change the name of a package or of an implementation class, there will be no consequence on the component dependencies.

 As bundles and iPOJO components are complementary, we will use both.
 Each bundle will contains one or more components as shown above.